Enumerating odd-degree hyperelliptic curves and abelian surfaces over $\mathbb{P}^1$: Introduction

 Using this, we obtain another application regarding the enumeration of abelian varieties of dimension 2, i.e., \textit{abelian surfaces} over global function fields.
 By the local (i.e., infinitesimal) Torelli theorem in \cite[Theorem 2.6 and 2.7]{OS} and \cite[Theorem 12.1]{Milne}, the Torelli map $\tau_2 : \M_2 \hookrightarrow \Ac_2$, which sends a smooth projective genus 2 curve $X$ defined over a field $K$ to its principally polarized Jacobian $(\mathrm{Jac}(X), \lambda_{\theta})/K$ (where $\lambda_{\theta}$ is the theta divisor of $\mathrm{Jac}(X)$), is an open immersion.
 Furthermore, it is shown in \cite[4.
 Theorem]{OU} (see also \cite[Satz 2]{Weil}) that given a principally polarized abelian surface $(A,\lambda)$ over a field $K$, after a finite extension of scalars, is isomorphic to the canonically principally polarized (generalized) Jacobian variety $(\mathrm{Jac}(X), \lambda_{\theta})$ of a stable genus 2 curve $X$.
 Recall that if a curve $X$ has good reduction at a place $v \in S$ then so does its Jacobian $\mathrm{Jac}(X)$.
-We have the following enumeration (see Corollary~\ref{cor:Hyp_Jac_Fqt} for higher genus Jacobians).